 Check out these rarely seen photos of the royal family throughout the years.

 A popular first-course meal at Buckingham Palace is Gleneagles pâté, one of the Queen’s favourites for private meals.
 It’s a decadent combination of three pâtés: smoked salmon, smoked trout, and smoked mackerel, which are layered on smoked salmon fillets and sliced.
 The lavish dish is served with a side of Melba toast and horseradish crème fraîche, according to McGrady’s recipe from Eating Royally.

 Despite her smart eating choices, Queen Elizabeth II does have quite the sweet tooth!
-A slice of chocolate cake is her guilty pleasure.
-The Queen will eat a slice at tea time again and again until not one crumb is left.
+A slice of chocolate cake is the Queen’s guilty pleasure.
+Her Majesty will eat a slice at tea time again and again until not one crumb is left.
 “I have even packed half a cake into ‘Ascot boxes’ to send along with other provisions to Windsor Castle for the queen’s teas during the weekend,” McGrady wrote in Eating Royally.
 And she always orders her chefs to make her a chocolate ganache sponge cake for her birthday every year.
 According to the Telegraph, Queen Victoria’s chef concocted the recipe that has now been served at birthdays for the Queen and her family for years!
 “But it has to be dark chocolate, the darker the better,” McGrady told CNN.
 “She was never keen on milk chocolate or white chocolate.”

 Now that you know what foods Her Majesty eats every day, find out the two rules you must follow if you eat dinner with the Queen.